gfogle/multi-platform-react/README.md

 # multi-platform-react

-Sharing of React code across Web, iOS, Android, Electron as Hello World example
+Sharing of React code across Web, iOS, Android, Electron as Hello World example.
+Before you read on, just a quick shout out that there are a lot of web resources I used to build this out; I'm not a savant.
+I'll go back through my browser history at some point, its a scary place to be, and add shout outs.

 ## FOLDER STRUCTURE